VM Provider Configs

 Network

-The path of the Network to place the new instance. (e.g projects/pensive-voice-547511/global/networks/default)
+The path of the Network to attach the new instance. (e.g projects/pensive-voice-547511/global/networks/default)

 Sub Network